canonical-web-and-design/vanilla-template-builder/README.md

-# vanilla-template-builder
+# Vanilla Template Builder

-Build Vanilla pages using this amazing tool
+Build Vanilla templates using this amazing tool!

+## Getting Started

+1. clone this repo
+2. run `yarn install`
+3. run `yarn start` to start the dev-server.